-I’m a good person- I eat my vegetables, always have freshly painted nails and never swear in front of Grandpa, so why me?
-Why did He choose to bring me through this storm without my raincoat or Hunter boots?
+I’m a good person – I eat my vegetables and never swear in front of Grandpa, so why me?
+Why did He choose to bring me through this storm without my raincoat or rain boots?
 Church seemed like the only place that could possibly clear up my confusion so that’s where I went.
 I went and I sat in the same spot every time, right of the stage, seventh pew back, against the wall.
 Weekend after weekend I was there, trying to make sense of it all.

 I wish I could tell you it got better over night.
 I wish I could tell you that everything makes sense to me now.
-I wish I could tell you that He FedEx’ed me a raincoat and my very own pair of Hunters, but I can’t and He didn’t.
+I wish I could tell you that He FedEx’ed me a raincoat but I can’t and He didn’t.
 I realized I wasn’t going to be rescued from this storm, but rather navigated through it.
 Week by week, in the midst of the heartbreak, I felt my faith growing and my heart trusting.

 I can’t tell you that everything is better now, but I can tell you that faith is strengthened in desperation, hope is the only thing stronger than fear and character is built through those times of heartbreak and setbacks.

 I sit in the same spot every time, right of the stage, seventh pew back, against the wall.
-That’s my spot; reserved for me and my thoughts and my curve balls.
-But now I sit there, smiling like a fool, trusting God’s plan for me, waiting for the next pitch.
+That’s my spot, reserved for me and my thoughts and my curve balls.
+But now I sit there smiling like a fool, trusting God’s plan, waiting for the next pitch.